syncfusion-content/winui-docs/winui/Funnel-Chart/Neck-width.md

 ---
 layout: post
 title: Neck width in WinUI Funnel Chart control | Syncfusion
-description: Learn here all about Neck width in Syncfusion WinUI Funnel Chart(SfFunnelChart) control with key features.
+description: This section explains about how to customize the neck width in Syncfusion WinUI Funnel Chart (SfFunnelChart) control.
 platform: WinUI
 control: SfFunnelChart
 documentation: ug